 Best Small Business VoIP Provider: Nextiva

-Our choice for the best small business VoIP phone provider for 2015 is Nextiva.
-We chose Nextiva for their excellent customer support, ease of set up, company stability and risk free 30 day money-back guarantee.
+Our choice for the best small business VoIP phone provider for 2016 is Nextiva.
+We chose Nextiva for their excellent customer support, ease of setup, company stability and risk free 30 day money-back guarantee.

 Best Small Business VoIP Provider: Nextiva vs. RingCental vs. Phone.com Summary Table